jdefez/laravel-csv/README.md

 ### Reader::keyByColumnName()

-The resulting rows will be associative arrays with the columns names as keys.
+The rows will be returned under the form of associative arrays with the columns names as keys.
 The columns names will be kamel cased.

 ```php
 // Given a file